argoproj/argo-cd/docs/proposals/feature-bounties.md

 * The proposal document must be reviewed in regular maintainer meetings and an invitation for feedback will provide 7-days to comment.
 * Bounty should have approval with [lazy-consensus](https://community.apache.org/committers/lazyConsensus.html)
 * Once a bounty is created, they must be honored.
-* Bounty progress will be tracked in a Github issue linked in the proposal.
+* Bounty progress will be tracked in a GitHub issue linked in the proposal.
 * Creating a bounty requires the funds be available and not already committed elsewhere.

 #### Claiming a Bounty